Table of contents

 Preparations for the Space Mission Sputnik 2

 Laika, which in Russian means “barker”, was a stray dog who was picked up from the streets of Moscow (Russia).
-The Soviet Union selected her for their space program, thinking that a small, calm dog would be able to handle the stress of being in spacecraft better than larger dogs.
+After that, the Soviet Union selected her for their space program.
+They believed a small dog would be better suited to endure the stress of space travel than larger breeds.

-Laika was trained for months to prepare for her mission called Sputnik 2, a very important mission, as it was the first time humans were sending a living creature into space.
-During her training, she learned to eat special food and was fitted with a space suit that included a helmet and a harness to keep her in place during the flight.
+Laika was trained for months to prepare for her mission, known as Sputnik 2.
+This was a vital mission because it marked the first time humans were sending a living creature into space.
+During her training, she acquired several skills, one of which was learning to eat special food.
+Additionally, she was fitted with a space suit that included a helmet and a harness.
+These were essential to keep her in place during the flight.

 A One-Way Trip

 On November 3, 1957, Laika was launched into space.
-Unfortunately, the Soviet spacecraft Sputnik 2 was not designed to return to Earth.
-It was for Laika a one-way trip and sadly she passed away a few hours after the launch due to overheating caused by a malfunction in the spacecraft’s temperature control system.
+However, the Soviet spacecraft Sputnik 2 was not designed to return to Earth.
+In other words, it was for Laika a one-way trip.
+Sadly, she passed away a few hours after the launch due to overheating caused by a malfunction in the spacecraft’s temperature control system.

 QUIZ: